Nyewood CE Infant School

 Smiling, Caring and Learning Together on a Journey with God

-The aim of our curriculum here at Nyewood is to offer each child a range of exciting and meaningful learning experiences to develop individual skills and talents; encouraging each child to see themselves as a lifelong learner.
+Through our curriculum, we offer each child a range of exciting and meaningful learning experiences to develop individual skills and talents; encouraging each child to see themselves as a lifelong learner.

 Learning through play is a key, underpinning principle of our school.
 It is the most memorable way to learn, both as children and adults.
 Play allows us to experiment with new language, investigate our environment, organise our learning, practise newly acquired skills and concepts as well as experiencing both success and failure.